Deepak656/TeamTrack/README.md

-# TeamTrack - Employee Management System
+# TeamTrack - Attendance and Task Management App / Web

 TeamTrack is a web-based Employee Management System built using Spring Boot.
 It offers secure authentication using Google OAuth2 and token-based access using JWT.
 The platform helps admins manage employee data, attendance, and geo-settings.